Sh00tstyle/GraphX-Engine/README.md

-# Minor-3D-Rendering
+# GraphX Rendering Engine
-Minor of student Nico Mazek from Saxion Enschede about 3D Rendering (WIP)
+Minor Skilled project of the Saxion student Nico Mazek about 3D Rendering